← All Articles

 Unions negotiated volume discounts.
 Employers participated.
 Government made it tax-advantaged.
 Between 1998 and 2001, about 850,000 home computers were purchased.
 That's nearly one quarter of Sweden's four million households.

 In three years, a quarter of the country got their first home computer.
 An entire generation grew up with computers in their homes.
-They learned to code, to build, to think digitally.
+They learned to code and to build things.
 That generation, the one that got computers in the late 90s and early 2000s, they're the ones founding companies today.

 Denmark didn't implement a similar policy.
 They have a strong tech industry, but they didn't have that massive push in the late 90s.
 The digital literacy gap wasn't huge, but it was there.
 Over 25 years, small gaps compound into big differences.